Labor Optimization In a Global Crisis.

 Looking at this industry demand, some of the more critical roles in need are operations managers and supply chain planners.
 These employees are responsible for orchestrating all of the resources, equipment, and managing outbound volume within the four walls of the distribution center.
 This position would traditionally help alleviate bottlenecks and reallocate work to existing employees – a linchpin role as the logistical challenges in the supply chain continue to mount in advance of the holiday season.
-Unfortunately, the demand for operations managers remains unmet.
+Unfortunately, the demand for operations managers remains unmet as labor optimization needs continue to grow.
 This, despite ratcheting up hiring tactics like referral bonuses, as well as sign-on bonuses, and increased pay and benefits.

 Therefore, to surpass these hurdles in the labor market, companies are refocusing their efforts on adapting and aligning to the present.
 As companies look to train and hire as quickly as possible, many are utilizing visibility tools to reduce the stress of labor shortages within the operation.
 In addition, by leveraging Artificial Intelligence and Machine Learning, the operations manager will receive guidance on what will happen in the next 1 hour, 3 hours, or by the end of the shift.
 CognitOps is at the forefront, helping companies by providing plain text-guided recommendations.